 While visiting the most popular attractions is a must-do for any traveler, Tennessee is also an affordable place to live.
 While you’ll find million-dollar mansions scattered throughout the state in places like Brentwood and Forest Hills, in most cities the median housing prices are reasonable.
 Newcomers can find affordable housing, beautiful weather, a low crime rate, job opportunities, and an overall great living experience.

-Here are the 10 most affordable places to live in Tennessee.
+10 most affordable places to live in Tennessee in 2021.

 Table of Contents: